Ready, Set, Go! An Introduction to Job Matching

 Losing focus on priorities

-Too much responsibility in too few of hands
+Too much responsibility in too few hands

 Too little attention to detail